 - measuring the extent to which participation in group-therapy anger-management sessions reduces the chance of re-offending.

-A large number of students benefit from taking an introductory course in Statistics because it is used in so many subjects, including Engineering, Physics, Computer Science, Biological Sciences, Psychology, Forestry, Geography, Communication Disorders and Management.
+A large number of students benefit from taking an introductory course in Statistics because it is used in so many subjects, including Engineering, Physics, Computer Science, Biological Sciences, Psychology, Forestry Science, Geography, Communication Disorders and Management.

 - Every year the School of Mathematics and Statistics welcomes visiting scholars on the Erskine Fellowship Programme.
 Students benefit greatly from their teaching and the alternative perspectives they offer.